russ32768/CppND-Capstone-Snake-Game/README.md

 ## Project Description

 Use the arrow keys to direct the snake to consume the food and grow the snake.
-The game ends when the snake collides with itself.
+The game ends when the snake collides with itself or the red snake.

+Hold space bar to automatically direct the snake to the food.

 ## File and Class Structure